yassinekamouss/yassinekamouss/README.md

 ###

-<p align="left">👋 Hi!
-I’m Yassine Kamouss, a software engineering student specializing in Software and Intelligent Systems.
+<p align="left">I’m Yassine Kamouss, a software engineering student specializing in Software and Intelligent Systems.
 Passionate about software development, algorithm optimization, and artificial intelligence, I constantly explore new technologies to create innovative solutions.<br><br>💻 I enjoy working on full-stack projects, using modern frameworks and robust architectures.
 My interest in intelligent systems drives me to deepen my knowledge in areas like machine learning, DevOps, and cloud applications.<br><br>🚀 Always curious and motivated, I share my discoveries and projects here.
 Feel free to explore my GitHub and connect with me!</p>

 ###